 You’ll find in-depth reviews of every disc in this set at these links here at The Bits—I’ve looked at every film, every disc, and every extra and provide you all the details:

 Note that each film includes 3 discs: A movie 4K disc, a movie Blu-ray, and a Blu-ray Bonus disc.
 The 4K discs are all-region.
 The Blu-ray Discs are coded for Regions A, B, and C.

-The 4K disc of The Last Jedi is newly authored—it now includes metadata but does not include Dolby Vision HDR (per Disney’s new norm).
-All of the Blu-rays are newly-authored discs—they are not the same as those released previously.
+The 4K disc of The Last Jedi is newly authored—it no longer includes Dolby Vision HDR (per Disney’s new norm).
+All of the Blu-rays in the set are newly-authored discs—they are not the same as those released previously.
 The Last Jedi movie Blu-ray now includes the Score-only version of the film and its Bonus Blu-ray now includes the Meet the Porgs retail exclusive featurette.
 Most (but not quite all) of the previous Blu-ray special features are included in this set.
 Most of the previous DVD special features are not included—and of course, the original unaltered theatrical cuts of Star Wars, Empire, and Jedi are not included.